zhenduow/conversationalQA/README.md

     $ python3 data_processing.py --dataset_name MSDialog
     ```
     This will process and filter the data.
 All conversations that meet the filtering criterion are saved in MSDialog-Complete and will be automatically split into training and testing set.
 The others are save in MSDialog-Incomplete.
 The former is used for the main experiments and the latter is used for fine-tuning the rerankers only.
 The data processing code uses `random.seed(2020)` to fix the result of data generation.
-1. Fine-tune pretrained reranker checkpoints on dataset (MSDialog as example).
+1. Fine-tune pretrained reranker checkpoints on both the answer reranking and question reranking training samples (MSDialog as example).
 The training of the rerankers are based on [ParlAI](https://github.com/facebookresearch/ParlAI)
     ```
     $ cd ParlAI
     $ python3 -u examples/train_model.py \